hilal288/svauto/README.md

 *NOTE: You can edit those small scripts and add "--dry-run" to svauto.sh line, this way, it doesn't run Ansible against your localhost, it only outputs Ansible's Inventory and Playbook files.
 Then, you can run "cd ~/svauto/ansible ; ansible-playbook -i ansible-hosts-XXXX ansible-playbook-XXXX.yml" later, if you want.*

-#### Packer, baby steps
+#### Packer, Baby Steps

 To make sure that your Packer installation is good and that you can actually run it and have a RAW Image in the end of the process, lets go baby steps first.

 SVAuto comes with bare-minimum Packer Templates, also very minimal Kickstart and Preseed files.

-Building an Ubuntu 16.04 RAW Image with just Packer:
+- Building an Ubuntu 16.04 RAW Image with just Packer:

     cd ~/svauto
     packer build packer/ubuntu16.yaml

-Building a CentOS 7 RAW Image with just Packer:
+- Building a CentOS 7 RAW Image with just Packer:

     cd ~/svauto
     packer build packer/centos7.yaml